-The below are the general guidelines followed by acquirer for Batch reconciliation or Debit reconciliation in Credit card payment processing Systems.
+These are guidelines acquirers follow for Batch reconciliation( Debit reconciliation) in Credit card payment processing Systems.

 - This shows the total of all Transaction batches by way of a Summary of Charges (“SOCs”) that we have processed on your behalf in the previous settlement period for Credit Card and Debit Card Transactions, the amount credited to your Merchant Bank Account, and the merchant service charge that is due for payment.

 - Based on the payment summary, your Merchant Bank Account will either be credited or debited, in normal circumstances, shortly after you receive your merchant statement, with the payment amount shown on your merchant statement.
 A sample merchant statement appears on the left-hand page.

-Below is an explanation of some of the key information that will appear on your merchant statement.
+Below is an explanation of some of the key information that will appear on your merchant statement

-REBATES: Shows rebates made on your account during the month, for example Dynamic Currency Conversion (DCC).
+REBATES: Shows rebates made on your account during the month, for example, Dynamic Currency Conversion (DCC).

 ACTIVITY FEES: This section shows fees applicable to your Merchant Bank Account for Example; Authorisations by card type (IP AUTH).